keshawscom/MOSIPDoc/docs/inji-wallet/inji-mobile/customization-overview/credential_providers.md

 1. The configuration details can be found in the `mimoto-issuers-config.json` property file.
 This file is maintained separately for each deployment environment.
 In this repository, each environment's configuration is stored in a dedicated branch specific to that environment.

-> Refer to [mimoto-issuers-config.json](https://github.com/mosip/mosip-config/blob/collab1/mimoto-issuers-config.json) of Collab environment.
+> Refer to [mimoto-issuers-config.json](https://github.com/mosip/inji-config/blob/collab/mimoto-issuers-config.json) of Collab environment.

 These values will be used by Inji Wallet via Mimoto.
 Mimoto exposes APIs which is used by the Inji Wallet application to fetch, store the issuers and their configurations in the local storage.

-* API used to fetch issuers: `https://api.mosip.io/v1/mimoto/residentmobileapp/issuers`
+* API used to fetch issuers: `https://api.collab.mosip.net/v1/mimoto/issuers`
-* API used to fetch issuer's configuration: `https://api.mosip.io/v1/mimoto/residentmobileapp/issuers/${issuerId}`

 2. In `mimoto-issuers-config.json`, new providers can be added as per the `well-known` schema defined by OpenID4VCI standards.

 After adding the provider in configuration, it will be displayed on the UI on `Add new card` screen.

-* If new provider supports [OpenID4VCI](https://openid.net/specs/openid-4-verifiable-credential-issuance-1\_0.html) protocol, it is recommended to use `issuerMachine.ts` and `EsignetMosipVCItemMachine.ts` for workflow to download VC.
+* If new provider supports [OpenID4VCI](https://openid.net/specs/openid-4-verifiable-credential-issuance-1\_0.html) protocol, it is recommended to use `issuerMachine.ts` for workflow to download VC.
-* If it doesn't support `OpenID4VCI` protocol, new state machine needs to be added.
-Please refer to `issuerMachine.ts` and `EsignetMosipVCItemMachine.ts`.

 3. At present, Inji Wallet supports verification of VCs which has RSA proof type.
-If VC is issued with any other proof type, verification will fail and VC will not be downloaded.
-To bypass this VC verification, we need to use issuer id as "Sunbird".
+If VC is issued with any other proof type, VC verification is bypassed and it is marked as verified.

-> Refer https://github.com/mosip/mosip-config/blob/collab1/mimoto-issuers-config.json#L71 as reference.
-Here, credential\_issuer should be "Sunbird" and then add all the configuration.

 4. Token endpoint should also use same issuer id.
-Refer https://github.com/mosip/mosip-config/blob/collab1/mimoto-issuers-config.json#L143
+Refer https://github.com/mosip/inji-config/blob/collab/mimoto-issuers-config.json#L140

 5. Once the above steps are completed, mimoto should be onboarded as an OIDC client for every issuer.
 Please check the steps in the below sections.

 ### **Onboarding Mimoto as OIDC Client for a new Issuer:**

+#### Use already onboarded client-id on collab sendbox env
+A client-id is already created to try out authorizaton through esignet deployed on collab env.
+Following are the details:
+1. clientId - This is the client id created
+2. clientAlias - This is alias created during keypair generation
+4. oidckeystore.p12 - This is the file generated to be mounted on mimoto

+#### Create new client-id and onboard mimoto as OIDC client

 **Step 1:**